Family Travel Guide to Gatlinburg (Updated 2026)

 fullsizeoutput_4974.jpeg

 There is so much to do at Anakeesta.
-My husband and I tried the dueling zip lines while my mom watched the kids and got them ice cream.
+My husband and I tried the dueling zip lines (under construction in 2026) while my mom watched the kids and got them ice cream.
 Take note: if you plan to do the zip line, you need enclosed shoes.
 I was wearing my Tevas (I didn't even pack tennis shoes), so I had to switch shoes with my mom.
 I was really lucky she was there and we have the same size feet!

 Anyway, the zip line is a blast, and there are only three zips to do so it shouldn't take you too long.
 Kids are welcome and must be at least 7 years old AND 70 lbs to participate.
 We saw quite a few kids trying it, and while they were a bit nervous to start, by the end they were so excited and so glad they did it!
 (Our kids went zip lining in Costa Rica, so I know they would also love the one at Anakeesta!)